The cotangent bundle of K3 surfaces of degree two: Birational geometry of the projectivised cotangent bundle

 If $x \in R \simeq B$ is not an inflection point, the curve $C_x$ is nodal with local equation $y^2-x^2=(y-x)(y+x)$, so none of the tangent lines is generated by $\frac{\partial}{\partial y}$. \end{proof}

-\begin{remark} We conclude this subsection with an observation indispensable for for the proof of Theorem \ref{theorem-estimate-ray}: we have seen in Subsection \ref{subsection-geometry-barD} that the intersection of the surfaces $\fibre{p_2}{B^\vee}=\fibre{p_2}{R^\vee}$ and $\fibre{p_1}{B}$ has two components, which in the ruled surface $T$ correspond to the curves $R_T$ and $B_T$.
-By Corollary \ref{corollary-BT-irreducible} the curve $B_T$ is irreducible.
+\begin{remark} We conclude this subsection with an observation indispensable for the proof of Theorem~\ref{theorem-estimate-ray}: we saw in Section~\ref{subsection-geometry-barD} that the intersection of the surfaces $\fibre{p_2}{B^\vee}=\fibre{p_2}{R^\vee}$ and $\fibre{p_1}{B}$ has two components, which in the ruled surface $T$ correspond to the curves $R_T$ and $B_T$.
+By Corollary~\ref{corollary-BT-irreducible} the curve $B_T$ is irreducible.

 Since the double cover $\tilde f$ is bijective along its ramification divisor $\fibre{p}{R}$, this shows that the intersection of $\fibre{q}{R^\vee}$ and $\fibre{p}{R}$ has two irreducible components, the curves $R_P$ and $\fibre{\tilde f}{B_T}$.
-In the generic point of $R_P$ each branch of $\fibre{q}{R^\vee}$ meets $\fibre{p}{R}$ transversally, so their strict transforms in $Y$, i.e. the surfaces $D$ and $E_S$, intersect only along the strict transform of the irreducible curve $\fibre{\tilde f}{B_T}$.
+In the generic point of $R_P$, each branch of $\fibre{q}{R^\vee}$ meets $\fibre{p}{R}$ transversally, so their strict transforms in $Y$, \textit{i.e.}\ the surfaces $D$ and $E_S$, intersect only along the strict transform of the irreducible curve $\fibre{\tilde f}{B_T}$.
 The curve $\fibre{\tilde f}{B_T}$ is not contained in the singular locus of $D$, so the pull-back

 is an irreducible curve in the normalisation $\tilde D$. \end{remark}